microsoft/microsoft-ui-xaml/specs/CalendarView/CalendarViewSpec1.md

-This example sets the [Brush](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Media.Brush) to use as the background when a pointer moves over any calendar item.
+This example sets the [Brush](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Media.Brush) to use as the background when a pointer moves over any non-Today calendar item.

 ```xml
 <CalendarView CalendarItemHoverBackground='{StaticResource SubtleFillColorSecondaryBrush}'/>